philyoosays/gastack/README.md

     - *** a search feature to search the text of posts (stemming)
     - cheatsheet and helpful resource links
     - a user profile with github link and photo
+    - save the searches to better improve the stopword list and to have a body of data for a neural net

 ## Initial Thoughts on Design